Kendall Lab

 Postdoctoral Researcher

-Matthew Kent, PhD is a postdoctoral researcher in the Center for Childhood Cancer.
-Dr. Kent received his Bachelor’s of Science degree in Genetics at the University of Georgia.
-He then obtained his PhD in Biological Sciences at Vanderbilt University.
+Matthew Kent, PhD, is a postdoctoral researcher in the Center for Childhood Cancer.
+Dr. Kent received his bachelor’s degree in Genetics at the University of Georgia.
+He then obtained his doctorate in Biological Sciences at Vanderbilt University.
 He is currently investigating the mechanisms of PAX3-FOXO1 and HES3 cooperation in rhabdomyosarcoma, using zebrafish as a model organism.
-Dr. Kent is an avid consumer of the sci-fi/fantasy genre, and enjoys playing board games with friends.

 Provider Photo Not Available